DevCrew-io/material-text-fields/README.md

 ![](https://img.shields.io/badge/Code-Dart-informational?style=flat&logo=dart&color=29B1EE)
 ![](https://img.shields.io/badge/Code-Flutter-informational?style=flat&logo=flutter&color=0C459C)

 Material Text Field is a customizable widget for text input values in Dart.
-You can define the styling of the text field in your app's theme file or create multiple text fields with different styling.With this package, you can easily create text input fields with customizable styling and behaviors.
+You can define the styling of the text field in your app's theme file or create multiple text fields with different styling.
+You can easily create text input fields with customizable styling and behaviors.
 ## Installation
 To use Material Text Field in your Dart project, add the following dependency to your "pubspec.yaml" file